OloladeOnyeka/GitHub-Guide-For-Beginners/Introduction-To-GitHub.md

 9. Conclusion

 ## Introduction
-We all work with multiple projects on a daily basis as content creators, developers, designers, product managers, and engineers that center on creating folders and files, making changes, communicating with others, exchanging ideas, and so on.
+We all work on multiple projects on a daily basis as Content Creators, Developers, Designers, Product Managers, Writers, and Engineers, that center on creating folders and files, making changes, communicating with others, exchanging ideas, and so on.
 Git is a version control tool that was built to allow users track different versions of their projects accross time.
-In this resource, we will introduce Git, GitHub and a few Git commands.
+GitHub is a project collaboration tool used by both local and distributed teams all over the world.In this resource, you will be introduced to Git, GitHub and a few Git commands.

 ## What is GitHub?
 GitHub is a cloud-based hosting platform for interacting with Git Repositories.
 It is an excellent resource for developer collaboration, that helps keep track of, share and save Git projects remotely.